Fatal police shooting: Officers kill Tauranga double murder suspect

-The man shot dead by police last night in Tauranga fired at officers several times while fleeing from them, District commander Superintendent Andy McGregor says.
+The man shot dead by police last night in Tauranga fired at officers up to 20 times before officers returned fire.

-Police this morning are providing more detail after officers pursued and fatally shot a suspect in a double murder last night.
+The shootout left a police patrol car riddled with bullets and the officers who fatally shot the man - a suspect in a double murder earlier this week - were distraught, district commander Superintendent Andy McGregor said this morning.

-The man was wanted in connection with a double homicide at McLaren Falls, near Tauranga, on Tuesday.
+The suspect was wanted in connection with a double homicide at McLaren Falls, near Tauranga, on Tuesday.

-After the man fired several "volleys" of shots, the police returned fire for the first time near the intersection of State Highway 2 and Fifteenth Ave, McGregor said.
+After the man fired several "volleys" of shots, the police returned fire for the first time near the intersection of State Highway 2 and Fifteenth Ave, McGregor told media today.

 "In the exchange, the offender was wounded," he said.